rcl-vc/docs-vc-web-wallet/did/did.md

 ```
 ## did:jwk Method

 The user's public key should be used to create the user's DID using the [did:jwk](https://github.com/quartzjer/did-jwk/blob/main/spec.md) method.
 This method allows for the immediate resolution of the user's public key since it is 'encapsulated' in the DID itself.
 This method is much simpler and potentially less expensive than other methods that use block chains to make the public key accessible to platforms.
-A DID should be issued to the user as a text (``txt``) file.
+A DID should be issued to the user as a text (``.txt``) file.

 ### Example DID created with the ``did:jwk`` method and issued as a text file